jmooring/hugo-docker-image/README.md

 # Hugo Docker Image

 This image contains [Hugo](https://gohugo.io/) and its optional runtime dependencies: Asciidoctor, Dart Sass, Git, Go, Node.js, Pandoc, and Rst2html.
-It also contains the standard and extended editions of [Pagefind](https://pagefind.app/), a static search library by [Cloud Cannon](https://cloudcannon.com/).
+It also contains the extended edition of [Pagefind](https://pagefind.app/), a static search library by [Cloud Cannon](https://cloudcannon.com/).

 ## Usage